 One of the most modern trends on the market is framed shower doors.
 These framed glass showers include a classy, traditional look without sacrificing aesthetics for functionality.
-You can choose multiple materials for the framework, whether it is brass, bronze, chrome, or any number colors.
+You can choose multiple materials for the framework, whether it is brass, bronze, chrome, or any number of colors.

 Frameless Shower Enclosures

 Contemporary bathrooms aren’t complete without a frameless shower enclosure to top things off.
 The seamless door combination blends perfectly with the minimalistic look and allows light to pass through for a spacious and airy feel.
-These enclosures include one single glass panel the pivots out into the room.
+These enclosures include one single glass panel that pivots out into the room.
 It is also easy to clean and maintain, thanks to a baked finish that repels soap scum and water spots.

 Tile and Glass Shower Enclosure